 Making Tax Digital for Income Tax: What construction industry workers need to know

-From April 2026, a major change is coming that will affect many self-employed individuals in the construction industry.
-If you're a subcontractor or sole trader earning over £50,000, you'll need to comply with Making Tax Digital for Income Tax (MTD IT) - a government initiative designed to modernise the tax system.
-HMRC will be writing to you to confirm you will need to join the MTD IT programme.
+A major change by HMRC affects many self-employed individuals in the construction industry.
+If you're a subcontractor or sole trader earning over £50,000, you need to comply with Making Tax Digital for Income Tax (MTD IT).
+It's a government initiative designed to modernise the tax system.
+Here’s what you need to know and how to get ready.

 What is Making Tax Digital for Income Tax (MTD IT)?